bday-boy/weeble/README.md

 - Fix on mobile
 - Add spacing around guess status nodes
 - Interface that tracks correct info/ranges guessed by user
+- Add give up button
+- Delete directors and popularity
+- Maybe just give user info about the anime at the beginning?

 ## Funny stuff